 Leaching should be considered as it differs between materials.
 For example, nylon absorbs acids but is safe for water storage and transportation.
 ABS is okay with cold or room temperature foods but not for hot foods.
 Disposable plastic cutlery is mostly made from injection-molded PLA and is only recommended for single use.

 Be wary about where your filament was manufactured.
-Some Asian filaments contain toxic chemicals commonly found in the additives and colour pigments used.
+Some Asian filaments contain toxic chemicals commonly found in the additives and color pigments used.
 Lead, cadmium, strontium and other traces of heavy metals have been found.

 PETG is a better option for longer contact with wet food and can be washed with hot water, but like ABS, it is not considered dishwasher safe.
 PLA is prone to deforming as it isn’t heat resistant, so you will have to wash it in cold water, which doesn’t do much for good hygiene.